Home Reports US Food and Beverage Shopify Ecommerce Industry Report

 Key Takeaways

-Average Lighthouse performance scores a critically low 0.52/100, revealing severe site speed and technical performance issues that likely suppress conversion rates.
+Average Lighthouse performance scores a critically low 0.48 out of 100, indicating severe site speed and technical issues that likely suppress conversion rates.

-Organic traffic has declined 11.8% YoY alongside a 9.8% drop in PageRank, pointing to eroding domain authority and weakening search visibility across the sector.
+Organic traffic declined 4.6% YoY alongside a 10.6% drop in PageRank, pointing to deteriorating domain authority and increasing vulnerability in the primary traffic channel.

 Get a monthly email when this data is updated